 Luckily, there are many options that renters have when it comes to an apartment security system for apartments or rented homes.
 We'll walk you through all of your options and make recommendations along the way.

-Home security systems can provide a sense of comfort for those in apartments, allowing them to know that they're as protected as possible from unwanted break-ins, package theft, and more.
-From home security cameras and doorbells to alarm systems, these are the primary security system features renters should be aware of:
+Apartment security systems can provide a sense of comfort for those in an apartment complex, allowing them to know that they're as protected as possible from unwanted break-ins, package theft, and more.
+From security cameras and doorbells to alarm systems, these are the primary security system features renters should be aware of:

 You're likely asking yourself, "Can I get an apartment security system?"
-The short answer is yes, but you'll need to figure out a few things with your landlord.
+The short answer is yes, but you'll need to figure out a few things with your property owner.

 The main problem renters encounter when deciding to install home security devices is finding a solution that works for both their family and their landlord.
 Since the landlord owns the home, it can be hard and sometimes illegal to install security devices outside of your home or apartment.
 You also may not be able to install devices requiring wiring inside.